-China's coronavirus spread | How Coronavirus spread in china
+How China's new coronavirus spread China's coronavirus spread | How Coronavirus spread in china |

 The World Health Organisation (WHO) has declared a global health emergency over a new coronavirus - known as COVID-19 - that has killed at least 2 595 people in mainland China, with cases confirmed in the Asia-Pacific region, Europe, North America, the Middle East and Africa.